AnnDevOpsAccount/DevOps-Course-Starter/README.md

 Unit Tests are writtent in pytest - see: https://docs.pytest.org/en/6.2.x/index.html

 To install pytest:
-- pip install pytest
+`pip install pytest `

 To run all tests, from command prompt:
-- pytest
+`pytest`

-To run specific test class from command promy (using relative path) - for
+To run specific test class from command promt (using relative path) - for
 example:
-- pytest tests/test_view_mode.py
+`pytest tests/test_view_mode.py`

-Add -v for more verbose test output that is standard eg
+Add -v for more verbose test output that is standard eg `pytest tests/test_integration.py -v`

-- pytest tests/test_integration.py -v
+Also tests can be run in VSC IDE via Test explorer